-2.1 The Government's Cycling and Walking Investment Strategy was published in April 2017 with the aim of making cycling and walking the natural choices for shorter journeys, or as part of a longer journey.
+- 3.1 The Government's Cycling and Walking Investment Strategy was published in April 2017 with the aim of making cycling and walking the natural choices for shorter journeys, or as part of a longer journey.
 The strategy seeks to double the 2013 number of journeys, or part journeys, made by cycle by 2025.
 It recognises that achieving this will require a sustained investment in cycling infrastructure by Central Government, Local Transport Authorities and third parties.
-The Government anticipates that Local Cycling and Walking Infrastructure Plans (LCWIPs) will be the principal vehicle for targeting this investment.

-- 2.2 The West Midlands Combined Authority has developed an LCWIP that identifies and enables a plan to develop strategic cycling and walking networks throughout the West Midlands up to 2028.
-Subsequently Sandwell developed an LCWIP that identifies and enables a plan to develop strategic cycling and walking networks throughout the Sandwell up to 2030. - 2.3 To complement the WMCA and Sandwell LCWIP's Black Country Transport commissioned work to develop a Black Country LCWIP that will identify and enable a plan to develop local cycling and walking networks throughout the Black Country till 2032.
-The BCLCWIP will be published in August 2022 subsequently to cabinet approval. - 2.4 Consultants AECOM were appointed by Black Country Transport to prepare Black Coutry's Local Cycling and Walking Infrastructure Plan to support mode shift to active modes across the four local authority areas.
+The Government anticipates that Local Cycling and Walking Infrastructure Plans (LCWIPs) will be the principal vehicle for targeting this investment. - 3.2 The West Midlands Combined Authority has developed an LCWIP that identifies and enables a plan to develop strategic cycling and walking networks throughout the West Midlands up to 2028.
+Subsequently Sandwell developed an LCWIP that identifies and enables a plan to develop strategic cycling and walking networks throughout the Sandwell up to 2030. - 3.3 To complement the WMCA and Sandwell LCWIP's Black Country Transport commissioned work to develop a BCWWCP that identified and enabled a plan to develop local cycling and walking networks throughout the Black Country till 2032.
+The BCWWCP has been approved by Dudley, Walsall and Wolverhampton Councils and will be published in May 2025 subsequently to Sandwell cabinet approval. - 3.4 Consultants AECOM were appointed by Black Country Transport to prepare BCWWCP to support mode shift to active modes across the four local authority areas.
 The process undertaken conformed to the Department for Transport (DfT)'s defined six-stage LCWIP process.
-The geographical scope was the whole of the area within the four authority's boundaries.
-A policy and data led analysis was carried out to establish areas of highest cycle and walking demand.
+The geographical scope was the whole of the area within the four authority's boundaries. - 3.5 A policy and data led analysis was carried out to establish areas of highest cycle and walking demand.
 The areas within Sandwell were then reviewed by Sandwell's Transportation team to select those which aligned with Sandwell's policy objectives.
 These included: air quality improvement areas, regeneration corridors, proximity to secondary schools, proximity to transport hubs, current and planned 20mph zones and areas of high congestion.
-A map of the selected cycle routes and core walking zones can be found in Appendix A. - 2.5 The West Midlands has secured £1.05bn funding to expand the regions tram, train, bus, walking and cycle networks and drive a green transport revolution.
-The funding comes from the government's City Region Sustainable Transport Settlement (CRSTS), which will kickstart a wide range of projects including walking and cycling Infrastructure in a move to decarbonise the region's transport system, create new jobs and opportunities for local people and bolster the fight against climate change.
+A map of the selected cycle routes and core walking zones can be found in Appendix 1.
+The Black Country Transport carried out a Walking, Wheeling and Cycling Plan public consultation between 29/07/2024 and 30/09/2024, which included